gtancev/gtancev.github.io/_posts/2022-08-16-design-of-experiments.md

 ## Introduction

-Experiments are essential when exploring systems.
-They generate data that can be used to record relationships between variables.
+Experiments are essential when exploring systems.[^1] They generate data that can be used to evaluate relationships between variables.
 However, care is needed in the design, as undesirable correlations (i.e., non-orthogonality) between variables can lead to false conclusions.
 In addition, the workload explodes with too many variables.
-This article explains how to get rid of such problems.[^1]
+This article explains how to get rid of such problems.

 [^1]: D. Montogmery, Design and Analysis of Experiments, 8th Edition, Wiley.